 Who to bring along really depends on what you want to do with your X-Men, because frankly they’re not the best at really anything.
 So if you’re really intent on playing X-Men then yeah, you’re going to want some help from out of the affiliation.

-The usual suspects all show up here – Enchantress, MIles, Quicksilver, Toad for extract grabbing.
-Cage, Okoye, Taskmaster to tank secures.
+The usual suspects all show up here – Enchantress, Miles, Quicksilver, Toad for extract grabbing.
 Domino loves some rerolls and dice fixing, so Shuri is a good bet.

-To get your affiliation ability you’re probably looking at Storm, Domino, Wolverine as your core.
+To get your affiliation ability you’re probably looking at Storm, Domino/X-23, Wolverine as your core.
 Maybe Cyclops instead of Logan if mayonnaise is too spicy for you.
 That’s 10 Threat so you have room to pick up some heavy hitters to fill out your squad.
 Maybe Scarlet Witch or Doctor Strange to provide support, and then Okoye, Toad or Wong to round things out to 17.
 Or you can start with Storm/Domino/Beast at 9 and add in any two of Quicksilver, Miles, Black Cat for 15 and really own the scenario game, with Storm sitting back flinging these already very fast characters everywhere.
-No matter how you slice it, the X-Men are going to need some propping up but with the right support they can be good.

 So Are They Any Good?